ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

    1. Modules with export lists *not possessing* any module exports with ``as`` qualifiers are considered as having empty *exported module alias sets* (sets of *level-1* names, alternatively speaking).
    2. It should be entirely possible to have two modules' exports to contribute to the set of names exported through a given alias -- syntactically, by having two more re-exports with the same alias, with a seemingly straightforward accompanying operational representation.
    3. The alias identifier can be optionally followed by a name list further narrowing down the set of names available through the alias.
 This again mirrors semantics of the import statement on the export side.
+   4. The extended *level-1* export specification is entirely orthogonal to the normal *level-0* export specification, (as per clause 5 in section 5.2 of Haskell 2010).

 3. The ``import`` statement should be extended with ways to opt into the structural exports: